Morning sees us even making it into the breakfast room of the hotel we have only camped in the car park of.

-I heard somewhere (from a friend I have back in London – the most untrustworthy man I know, and a complete unreliable source on all types of information) that following a river from one point to another, following all its twists and turns, is 3.14 times longer than how the crow flies.
-A ridiculously exact figure.
+I heard somewhere (from a friend I have back in London – quite the most ridiculous man, to be fair, and a completely unreliable source on all types of information) that following a river from one point to another, following all its twists and turns, is 3.14 times longer than how the crow flies.
+He was very precise on this very exact figure.

 It’s worth it.

 Out of date records – gloriously unfashionable, without any sort of hipster irony.
 English and Gaelic conversations.
 Celtic songs and snippets of news that are more like over-the-fence conversations.
-All broadcasted out to those listening over miles and miles of lonely Scottish moors and mountains.
+All broadcasted out on the airways to those listening over miles and miles of lonely Scottish moors and mountains.

 At one point the DJ makes a plea “Aye, thank you for all your calls.
-But can you nae call when I have nae got a record on?
+But can you nae call when I have nae got a record on please?
 I cannae concentrate on two things at once you know…”

 Giristroula doesn’t look impressed as we park in a Tesco’s car park.
-“Why does the guide book say this town is so beautiful?” she chaffs, as if personally lied to.
+“Why does the guide book say this town is so beautiful?” she chaffs as we walk along, as if personally lied to.